Amazon Music: Amazon Music Player

 The Amazon Music player (formerly branded Cloud Player) is integrated with the digital music Prime and Unlimited streaming services, as well as the music store for purchases (on most platforms).
 The players allow users to store and play their music from a web browser, mobile apps, and desktop applications, Sonos (United States only), Bose (United States only) and other platforms such as certain smart TVs.

 Amazon Music Player accounts get 250 tracks of free storage; however, music purchased through Amazon MP3 store does not count towards the storage limit.
 Once the music is stored in Amazon Music, a user can choose to download it to one of the Android, iOS, or desktop devices using Amazon Music application.

 Music is uploaded via the Amazon Music player for PC and Mac.
 Previously, Amazon offered the Amazon MP3 Uploader, which was an Adobe AIR application.
 Amazon Music allows 10 devices (computer, browser, mobile, etc.) to be authorized.
 Customers can deauthorize their old devices via a web interface.
 Originally bundled with Amazon Cloud Drive was the music streaming application called Cloud Player which allowed users to play their music stored in the Cloud Drive from any computer or Android device with Internet access.
 This was discontinued.
 Amazon Music for PC was launched in May 2013 as a downloadable Windows application for playing music outside a web browser.
-The OS X version of Amazon Music was released in October 2013.
+The MacOS version of Amazon Music was released in October 2013.

 On December 8, 2015, Amazon Music Prime became available on Denon® Electronics HEOS by Denon wireless sound systems, adding a new streaming outlet for music and entertainment enthusiasts.

-On October 12, 2016, Amazon Music Unlimited was released in the United States.
+On October 12, 2016, Amazon Music Unlimited' was released in the United States.
 Music Unlimited is a full-catalog unlimited streaming service, available as a monthly or annual subscription.
 It is billed in addition to, and available without an Amazon Prime account.
 The service later expanded to users in the United Kingdom, Germany and Austria on November 14, 2016.